 Common for the different conceptions and methods of dialogue is the attempt to overcome individual and social barriers for sharing meaning, values and understanding.
-Dialogue has proven to be a powerful way of intervening, for example, in situations were threats to joint investigation, mutual respect and meaningful communication such as groupthink, (Janis, 1982) defensive and limiting interpersonal reasoning are strong (Kahneman et al., 1982).
+This attempt which is aided by a focus on listening, suspension of judgment, respecting, voicing and other rules of dialogue are effective means to protect groups from groupthink and situations were defensive and limiting interpersonal reasoning is strong (Huczynski and Buchanan, 2001).

-Martin Buber's (1947) philosophy of dialogue paves the way towards seeing a group of dialoguers as a special kind of human system.
-Buber's views on dialogue have been applied in counseling and to some extent in conflict situations (Schuster, 1999) but when it comes to dialogue interventions in larger human systems, such as as organizations, his views on dialogue and especially his view of relationality have remained somewhat in the shadow (Bradbury H and Lichtenstein B, 2000).
-For example, Dixon (1998), Flick (1998) Isaacs (1999), Senge (1990) and Yankelovich (1999) all mention Buber as an important figure.
-However, they do not explicitly apply dialogue with reference to his discussion on applied dialogue (Buber, 1947).
-Though Buber did not envision a dialogue method, he claimed that the necessary conditions for dialogue to emerge as a practice are the recognition of relationality, trust, the idea of communication with and responsibility (Buber 1947).
+Martin Buber's (1947) philosophy of dialogue paves the way towards seeing a group of dialoguers in the way I believe they should be viewed i.e. as a special kind of human system.
+Buber's views on dialogue have been applied in counseling and to some extent in conflict situations (Schuster, 1999) but when it comes to dialogue interventions in everyday human systems, such as organizations, Bubers views on dialogue and especially his view of relationality have not received the attention it deserves (Bradbury H and Lichtenstein B, 2000).
+For example, Dixon (1998), Flick (1998), Isaacs (1999), Senge (1990) and Yankelovich (1999) all mention Buber as an important figure without directly discussing Buber's view of applied dialogue (Buber, 1947).
+Though Buber did not propose an explicit dialogue method, he claimed that the necessary conditions for dialogue to emerge as a practice are the recognition of relationality, trust, the idea of communication with and responsibility (Buber, 1947).

-According to Buber (1947) engagement in dialogue must be promoted by pointing to the relational character of human systems.
+According to Buber (1947) engagement in dialogue must be promoted by observing the relational character of all human systems.
 The importance of the relational aspects of dialogue cannot be emphasized enough.
 First and foremost dialogue becomes a way to relate with the other participants partaking in the dialogue.
 The challenge of the participants in dialogue is to recognize the uniqueness of the particular human systems they comprise.
 It is through the notion of this engagement that the dialogical skills such as listening, suspension, respecting and voicing (Isaacs, 1999) gain their meaning.

 The entrance to dialogue is the realization that man is a relational creature that has the possibility to meet, communicate and create in a "space between".
 The relationality and the "space between" is not just something one might choose or wish to engage in.
 According to Buber (1947) it exists independently of any particular action between human beings.
 The "space between" is not observable in space and time in the same sense that a single individual and a collective are.
-For example, changes in a person, such as aging, can be seen when observing that person for some time.
-Likewise, a collective and its changes can be observed in space and time.
-However, the "space between" is not observable in similar fashion.
-It is something re-constituted in every accidental encounter between two persons (Buber 1947).
+It is something re-constituted in every accidental encounter between two persons (Buber, 1947).